sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-tasks-on-powerpc.markdown

 per-task support for these SPRs, despite the hardware being per-CPU.
 The kernel simply has to save the values when switching out a task, and set up the values stored for the task being switched in.

+Unless you're a long time kernel developer, chances are you haven't heard of or looked too closely at a 'task' in the kernel.
+The next section gives a rundown of tasks and processes, giving you a better frame of reference for the later context switching discussion.

 ## Processes, threads, and tasks